Pediatric Dentistry in Kitchener: Oral Hygiene and Diet at Home

 - Use a high fluoride toothpaste intermittently.
 These are non-prescription products readily available at most pharmacies.
 The higher fluoride content increases the acid-resistance of your teeth over time.
 You should ask your Dentist for his/her recommendation prior to initiating use of these toothpastes.

 - Increase vigilance!
 You can do this by increasing the frequency of your cleanings and checkups.
 6-month intervals are typically most common but some individuals can benefit greatly from having their teeth cleaned and checked slightly more often.
 3-month and 4-month intervals allow an extra 1-2 checkups per year and increase the chance of catching decay lesions early while they are still small and easily treatable.

-At our clinic, we typically start to monitor development of 3rd molars or wisdom teeth using panoramic images around 12-14 years of age.
+At Enamel Republic Family Dental Clinic, we typically start to monitor development of 3rd molars or wisdom teeth using panoramic images around 12-14 years of age.
 Panoramic images help us to ascertain the presence or absence of developing wisdom teeth, the size of the teeth, the orientation of the teeth, and the amount of horizontal jaw space present to accommodate their eruption.
 If one or more wisdom teeth are not erupting vertically or if there is insufficient space for their eruption, one or more impactions are likely to develop.
 There are numerous risks and complications associated with impacted wisdom teeth.
 These include:

 - severe pain

 - pressure-induced crowding of the teeth